 Inclusive: Willing and capable to learn diversity and inclusion.
 Open, ready and willing to include others.
 Understanding that there are different ways a person can accomplish this goal.

 Resilient: The ability to persevere despite obstacles.
+We cannot always remove the obstacles but we can learn to work around them.

 Brave: Acknowledging feelings (worry, anxiety, fear etc) and trying (a challenging task) anyways.